sujavarghese/LaravelProjectDemo/README.md

     2.9 Click on register link and create an User

-You can find a sample upload file under `tests\TestData`
+You can find a sample input file under `tests\TestData`

 ## Changelog